People

 Respect unites people

-Several times Katrien has pointed out how important respect is to a good working relationship.
+Katrien has pointed out several times how important respect is to a good working relationship.
 Lore agrees wholeheartedly.
 In her case, respect has yet another dimension because of her personal story.
 “As a transgender everyone treats me with respect here.
 I just threw it out there from the very beginning.
 I am very open about my transition so if my colleagues have questions - and they do! - I’m happy to answer them.
 I’d rather do that than have them talk behind my back.
 Meanwhile we’re all on the same page and all preconceptions have been brushed aside.”

 Katrien reacts enthusiastically: “It’s so great you can just be yourself here!”
 “Absolutely”, Lore confirms, “and that was the case from the initial interview.
 In other jobs I did have to deal with prejudice and gossip but here I could just be me right away.
 I can be so open about my transition thanks to the respect and open-mindedness of my colleagues.
 That’s why I’d like to stay here.”